stryker-mutator/stryker-mutator.github.io/blog/2021-10-30-announcing-stryker-net-1.md

 ### No more mutated assembly on disk after Stryker run

-While mutation testing Stryker replaces your system under test assembly on disk.
-Up till now the mutated assembly stayed in place after mutation testing was done.
+During mutation testing, Stryker replaces your system under test assembly on disk.
+Up till now, the mutated assembly stayed in place after mutation testing was done.
 This had some unintended side effects.
-For example code coverage results could be incorrect until you rebuild your project and there was the risk of accidentally releasing/publishing the mutated assembly instead of the original if you did not rebuild your project after mutation testing in your pipelines.
-We now copy your original assembly before we modify it, and place it back after we're done.
+For example, code coverage results could be incorrect until you rebuild your project, and there was the risk of accidentally releasing/publishing the mutated assembly instead of the original if you did not rebuild your project after mutation testing in your pipelines.
+We now copy your original assembly before we modify it and place it back after mutation testing.
 No more rebuild required!

 ## 👪 Team expansion

 We welcome [Cyrille DUPUYDAUBY](https://github.com/dupdob) to the team!
-They have supported us with feedback, testing and development since 2018 and it was long past that we officially recognized their contributions to the project!
+They have supported us with feedback, testing, and development since 2018.
+It was long past due that we officially recognized their contributions to the project!

 ## 🎉 Thank you